CorrelAid/DataToMetabase/README.md

 One of two Metabase-centric projects (see [Metabase-to-Google](https://github.com/CorrelAid/metabase-to-google)).
 This project will explore automated approaches to (pre-)curating a Metabase instance with Dashboards and queries through the [Metabase API](https://www.metabase.com/docs/latest/api-documentation).

-Two appropaches are possible
+Two approaches are possible

 -   recommended: send GET/POST requests to the Metabase API to run queries remotely
 -   (not recommended / warning): write directly into the Metabase DB where Metabase stores it's meta data

 For both cases, we want to track created cards and dashboards in a file or spreadsheed (e.g. Google Sheets).

 ## Setup

+### R installation

+Installation files for R for Windows, Linux and MacOS can be found on [CRAN](https://cran.r-project.org/).
+This includes both the current version as well as older versions.

+Linux binaries can also be found directly from [Posit](https://docs.rstudio.com/resources/install-r/) for a larger variety of linux distributions.

+### RStudio installation

+RStudio is on of the most commonly used IDEs for R and is highly recommended.
+RStudio Desktop can be downloaded as a GUI application from [Posit](https://posit.co/downloads/).

+Alternatively RStudio Server can be downloaded [here](https://posit.co/download/rstudio-server/).
+When starting such a server locally it provides essentially the same UI as RStudio Desktop as a WEBUI in a browser.
+Currently not all browsers seem to be supported.

+- Firefox ✔
+- Edge ❌

+It is recommended that WSL users use RStudio Server because RStudio Desktop does not integrate well with WSL.

+#### RStudio Server hints

+Unfortunately there does not seem to be a dedicated RStudio Server documentation for the free version.
+It is possibly to use the [documentation for the pro version](https://docs.rstudio.com/ide/server-pro/), but not everything might apply.
+We therefore have a few hints to help to get started.

+1. `sudo rstudio-server verify-installation` helps to check whether everything is installed properly and no dynamic dependencies (C header files) are missing.

+2. `sudo rstudio-server start` starts the server

+3. `sudo rstudio-server stop` stops the server

+4. The default address for accessing the server is http://localhost:8787

+5. Login credentials are the linux users credentials

 ### `renv`: Package / Dependency Management

 -   `renv` brings project-local R dependency management to our project.
 -   `renv` uses a lockfile (`renv.lock`) to capture the state of your library at some point in time.
-- Based on `renv.lock`, RStudio should automatically recognize that it’s being needed, thereby downloading and installing the appropriate version of `renv` into the project library.
+-   Based on `renv.lock`, RStudio should automatically recognize that it's being needed, thereby downloading and installing the appropriate version of `renv` into the project library.

-> VSCode users might need to manually run `renv::activate()`.
+> VSCode users might need to manually run `renv::activate()`.\
 > In this Project, `languageserver` for VSCode is ignored by `renv`.

 After this has completed, you can then use `renv::restore()` to restore the project library locally on your machine.